7 Types of Equipment You Should Always Rent, Never Buy (And the Math to Prove It)

 Is it cheaper to rent or buy construction equipment?

 For most users, renting is significantly cheaper.
-Equipment ownership costs 20-30% of purchase price annually in depreciation, maintenance, and insurance.
+Equipment ownership costs 20-30% of purchase price annually.
 Unless you use equipment 150+ days per year, rental typically costs less.

 What equipment is worth buying vs renting?

 Consider buying only if you'll use equipment 60%+ of working days annually.
-Hand tools, small power tools, and equipment you use daily may be worth buying.
-Heavy equipment, specialty tools, and seasonal-use items are almost always better to rent.
+Hand tools and equipment you use daily may be worth buying.
+Heavy equipment and specialty tools are almost always better to rent.

 Should contractors rent or own equipment?

 Most contractors should rent specialty and heavy equipment while owning daily-use tools.
-Even large contractors often rent excavators, skid steers, and specialty equipment rather than tying up capital in depreciating assets.
+Even large contractors often rent excavators and specialty equipment rather than tying up capital in depreciating assets.

 Key Takeaways

-Rental preserves cash flow and keeps capital available for growth instead of tied up in depreciating iron
+- •Rental preserves cash flow and keeps capital available for growth

 Make the Smart Equipment Decision